Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \guidelinesubsubsection{Study Types}

 This guideline \must be followed for all study types for which the researcher has access to (parts of) the model's configuration.
 They \must always report the configuration that is visible to them, acknowledging the reproducibility challenges of commercial tools and models that are offered as-a-service.
-Depending on the specific study type, researchers \should provide additional information on the architecture of a tool they built (see Section \toolarchitecture), prompts and interactions logs (see Section \prompts), and specific limitations and mitigations (see Section \limitationsmitigations).
+Depending on the specific study type, researchers \should provide additional information on the system and prompt design (see \design), session traces (see \traces), and specific limitations and mitigations (see \limitationsmitigations).

 For example, when \llmusage by focusing on commercial tools such as ChatGPT or GitHub Copilot, researchers \must be as specific as possible in describing their study setup.
-The configured model name, version, and the date when the experiment was conducted \must always be reported.
-In those cases, reporting other aspects, such as prompts and interaction logs, is essential.
+The configured model name, version, and the date of study execution \must always be reported.
+See \design for prompt reporting and \traces for interaction logs.